weifanjiang/Nullness_Lite/README.md

 ```

 ## Compile and Run Nullness Checker with the Nullness_Lite option enabled
-Follow the [instructions](https://checkerframework.org/manual/#running) of chapter 2.2 in Checker Framework manual.
+Follow the [instructions](https://checkerframework.org/manual/#running) in chapter 2.2 in Checker Framework manual.

 Users run Nullness_Lite by passing an extra argument when running Nullness Checker from the command line:
 ```